College Students and Self-Esteem in NYC

 - Feel like outsiders even when included.

-- Experience intense anxiety around social situations.
+- Experience intense anxiety in social situations.

 - Become preoccupied with how they are perceived.